jansel1/jsc_cli/README.md

 This is a fully open-source project, feel free to send pull request!

+**I highly suggest using Windows Terminal, so please, INSTALL IT AND SET IT AS THE DEFAULT!**
+(tutorial on how to install it)
 **P.S the website isn't regularly maintained - it's prone to bugs.
 I wont be updating it for a while.**
 # What is JSC?
+P.S the website isn't regularly maintained - it's prone to bugs.
+I wont be updating it for a while.

 JSC is a open-source Python CLI that helps with important tasks.